AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/08-Ex2-1-use-word-consolidate-reports.md

 13. Review the new Distribution Channel section.
 If you want to make any manual changes, you can do so now.
 Also, review Copilot’s suggested prompts at the end of the Copilot pane.
 Feel free to implement any of Copilot’s suggestions if you want.

-1. Click on **Done** in the word document to save the changes that Copilot made to the document.
+1. Click on **Done** in the Word document to save the changes that Copilot made to the document.

 14. Once you're satisfied with the document, save it to your OneDrive folder as **LATAM Market Analysis report** and then close the report.